-- Inpatient residential treatment, where you will get around-the-clock care and supervision.
+- Inpatient residential monitoring, where you will get around-the-clock care and supervision.

-- Outpatient treatment, in which care is not as immersive but you can continue to live at home and work.
+- Outpatient rehabilitation, in which care is not as immersive but you can continue to live at home and work.

 - Other recovery programs, such as 12-step programs or SMART recovery, in which a supportive atmosphere with specific steps toward recovery will help guide you through your journey.